solettaproject/soletta/README.md

 #### POSIX (kconfig: Core library -> Mainloop -> posix)

-If GLib is too big then you can use a simpler implementation based solely on POSIX syscalls (poll/ppoll).
-As it's fully implemented in soletta there is no extra variables to debug it.
+If GLib is too big then you can use a simpler implementation based solely on POSIX syscalls (poll(2)/ppoll(2)).
+As it's fully implemented in Soletta there are no extra variables to debug it.

 ## Platforms